brimdata/zed/docs/lake/README.md

 zed lake use staging
 ```
 As previously noted, Zed lakes can be used without thinking about branches.
-The `use` command includes a `-p` option that can specify a pool name, which
+To this end, the `use` command includes a `-p` option that sets the current
-sets the current context to the `main` branch of that pool.
+branch context to the indicated pool's `main` branch.
 A user that's not
 yet ready to fully embrace branches could therefore have locked in this
 context by executing the following command after running [`create`](#create)
 to initiate our new example pool.